 Create a Website Account - Manage notification subscriptions, save form progress and more.

-The illustrations below show the City of North Bend and Sallal Water Association's current water supply systems, and two different options for a future system - a water supply agreement and system consolidation.
+The illustration below shows the City of North Bend and Sallal Water Association's current water supply systems, and the proposed option for a future system - a water supply agreement.
 If a water supply agreement were executed, the City would sell Sallal water for their homes and businesses and Sallal would sell the City mitigation water.
-If consolidation were to occur, the City would purchase Sallal and own and operate both systems.

 2022 Water Capacity - City of North Bend and Sallal Water Association